 The parathyroid glands are four small glands in the neck that are part of the endocrine system.
 They produce parathyroid hormone (PTH), which maintains calcium and phosphorus levels in the blood.
-The primary disease associated with the parathyroids is overproduction of PTH, known as hyperparathyroidism.
+The primary disease associated with the parathyroids is an overproduction of PTH, known as hyperparathyroidism.

 Several problems can occur when the parathyroid glands secrete too much parathyroid hormone (PTH).

 - The blood calcium level rises in a condition known as hypercalcemia.
 The bones lose calcium (osteoporosis) while the body absorbs too much calcium from food.
 Calcium levels may also increase in the urine, leading to kidney stones.